mcnabbian/100-days-of-code/log.md

 **Today's Progress:** Fixed automated_journal and now it runs correctly.
 However, it's using 'brute force' and is ugly to look at.
 Got started on a solution to clean up the code.

 **Thoughts:** Happy that the program now runs as expected.
 I'm having a hard time figuring out a more elegant solution.
 After deliberating with my friend and a lot of frustration, he got me started on a possible solution.
 It basically is by creating a list of Text objects and indexing them when I need to call .get().

+---
+### Day 18: March 24, 2020

+**Today's Progress:** Automated_journal now has cleaner, more flexible code.
+I also updated the github remote repository.

+**Thoughts:** After all that frustration, it really didn't take me long to figure out how to use a list and for loop to refactor all that code.
+It's super satisfying figuring that out and having my program run as expected.
+Now I plan on adding a database to it, probably using sqlite3 or mysql.
+I'll also add other useful features, like try-except blocks, possibly statisitcs, basically anything I can think of to make the program more user friendly and robust.